- Bug Detectors

 What are Bug and RF Signal Detectors?
 How does a Bug Detector work?

 A small, portable Bug Finder can locate and often disable discreet microphones, cameras, cell phones and GPS trackers by keying to their electromagnetic signals or cellular activity using a small, portable and versatile radio receiver.
 Strong frequencies trigger an alarm on the Bug Detector when intercepted and alerts the user to nearby hidden objects.
-As long as you turn off all surrounding electronic products so as not to confuse the tuned frequency range, a slow walk around a room with a detector should out the locations the of any unwanted devices wherever they may be eminating from.
+As long as you turn off all surrounding electronic products so as not to confuse the tuned frequency range, a slow walk around a room with a quality detector should point out the location(s) of any unwanted transmitting devices wherever they may be hidden.

 RF Signal Detectors can home in on bugs as small as a penny using low radio frequency ranges between 1-3 MHz, comparable to a garage door opener.
 That may seem insignificant, but that frequency can capture any voice in a room as clearly as a phone tap or "wire" and leak damning personal and professional information.